jhauret/eben/README.md

 # eben
-Repository for source code and website of *EBEN: Extreme bandwidth extension network*
+Repository for source code, notebook examples and website of *EBEN: Extreme bandwidth extension network*